HareeshaBugga/test/README.md

 make sure give the username and the token that we generated.

 Review the changes are reflected on the cloud once pushed.

+Second test:
+Editing the file from github gui, making sure the changes are reflected to the local environment.